Why I quit art school

 During my time in Rostock, Germany I was able to do community-based work like helping teach English in underserved areas of the city and serve at one of the youth groups.
 I even got to travel to Hamburg, Germany, a couple times to do street outreach there in the red light district.
 These are just some of the ways it was such a life changing experience!
 Not even to mention my wonderful host family, friends, and travels throughout Europe.

 When I came back to America, I finished school, got married, and eventually got a job a local homeless shelter in Grand Rapids doing communications.
-After having our second child, we decided that I would stay home and that’s when I discovered again my love art and creating with my hands instead of a computer.
+After having our second child, we decided that I would stay home and that’s when I discovered again my love for art and creating with my hands instead of a computer.
 I’ve been able to use my marketing experience and graphic design abilities to build this art business of mine.
 It all makes me wonder if this was the path God was paving for me all along.